 Riding a motorcycle is not without risk.
-If you are at the controls of a motorcycle traveling down the road, you should possess more skill and coordination than a person driving a car.
-Despite possessing increased operator skill, a motorcycle driver or passenger is more likely to suffer deadly injuries if that motorcycle crashes.
+If you are in the control of a motorcycle traveling down the road, you should possess more skill and coordination than a person driving a car.
+Despite possessing increased operator skills, a motorcycle driver or passenger is more likely to suffer deadly injuries if that motorcycle crashes.
 The National Highway Safety Transportation Administration (NHSTA) states a motorcyclist’s risk of death is 27 times as great as a person riding in a passenger vehicle.

-In the worst case scenario, the motorcyclist has died in the accident or shortly thereafter.
-In a time of grief, it may seem crass or unfeeling to think about money, but it is not.
-In most instances, the family of the deceased will need to seek any compensation due them to help with bills that often cannot be paid in the absence of their loved one.
-Someone will have to be paying attention as to how damages entitled to those family members can be collected.
-The motorcycle lawyers at Slater & Zurz LLP are the people who can pay attention to this issue.
+In the worst-case scenario, the motorcyclist has died in the accident or shortly thereafter.
+In a time of grief, it may seem crass or insensitive to think about money, but it is not.
+In most instances, the family of the deceased will need to seek any compensation to help with bills that often cannot be paid in the absence of their loved one.
+Someone will have to be paying attention to how damages entitled to those family members can be collected.
+The motorcycle accident lawyers at Slater & Zurz are the people who can pay attention to this issue.

-In a motorcycle death, motorcycle accident attorneys may seek a wrongful death civil judgment for the benefit of the motorcyclist’s loved ones.
+In a motorcycle death, motorcycle accident lawyers may seek a wrongful death civil judgment for the benefit of the motorcyclist’s loved ones.

-The motorcycle injury attorneys are familiar with the excuses negligent drivers often use, for example blaming the accident on a blind spot when they were actually not paying attention to the road around them.
-If there are few or no crash witnesses and little evidence beyond the police report, proving your claim may appear difficult, but consider consulting with Slater & Zurz motorcycle attorneys before concluding your case is not a good one.
+Motorcycle accident lawyers are familiar with the excuses negligent drivers often use, for example, blaming the accident on a blind spot when they were actually not paying attention to the road around them.
+If there are few or no crash witnesses and little evidence beyond the police report, proving your claim may appear difficult, but consider consulting with Slater & Zurz motorcycle lawyers before concluding your case is not a good one.
 Your initial consultation with this law firm is free.
 They have convenient offices in Akron, Canton, Cleveland, Columbus, and Cincinnati and can arrange to meet you elsewhere in the state.

 How Motorcycle Crashes Happen

-Slater & Zurz LLP motorcycle crash attorneys are familiar with common injuries sustained in motorcycle accidents such as traumatic brain injuries (TBI)s, amputations, muscle damage, spinal cord injuries, broken bones, injuries to the knees and feet and road rash which often occurs when a motorcyclist slides across the pavement and his skin is scraped off.
+Slater & Zurz motorcycle accident lawyers are familiar with common injuries sustained in motorcycle accidents such as traumatic brain injuries (TBI)s, amputations, muscle damage, spinal cord injuries, broken bones, injuries to the knees and feet, and road rash which often occurs when a motorcyclist slides across the pavement and his skin is scraped off.
 The latter can cause permanent nerve damage.

 Compensation for other types of damages in a motorcycle crash

-A motorcycle accident attorney can show an opposing insurance company, a jury or other attorneys what the crash has done to the life of their client and why that client deserves compensation for their injuries.
+A motorcycle accident lawyer can show an opposing insurance company, a jury, or other attorneys what the crash has done to the life of their client and why that client deserves compensation for their injuries.

 If part of the accident is the fault of the person driving the motorcycle

-According to the Ohio Department of Public Safety, motorcycle drivers are at fault in 55.2% of motorcycle crashes that happen in Ohio.
+According to the Ohio Department of Public Safety, motorcycle drivers are at fault in 55.2% of motorcycle crashes in Ohio.
 Non-motorcycle drivers are at fault 35.4% of the time.
-However, NHTSA says their recent research, on a national level, consistently identifies motorists as “at-fault in more than half of all multi-vehicle motorcycle-involved collisions.”
+However, NHTSA says their recent research, on a national level, consistently identifies motorists as “at fault in more than half of all multi-vehicle motorcycle-involved collisions.”
 NHTSA findings conclude motorists are distracted more than 50% of the time while driving.

 The good news, even if a motorcycle driver is partly at fault in an accident, is that he or she may still have a right to compensation.
 In Ohio, one is not barred from recovery unless their negligence is more than 50% responsible for causing the accident.
 When the total amount of damages is calculated, each party will be responsible for his or her proportionate share.
 If the court or a settlement agreement determines the motorcyclist is 20% at fault and the other driver is 80%, the other driver or his insurance company must pay 80% of the total damages.

-In Ohio, a motorcycle operator and his passenger are only required to wear helmets if they are a novice rider or under 18 years of age.
+In Ohio, a motorcycle operator and his passenger are only required to wear helmets if they are novice riders or under 18 years of age.
 If the driver of the motorcycle is required to wear a helmet, so is the passenger.

-Despite any claims concerning helmet use, the motorcyclist would not be barred in the state of Ohio from recovery in the accident as long as his negligence was not more than 50%.
+Despite any claims concerning helmet use, the motorcyclist would not be barred in the state of Ohio from recovering from the accident as long as his negligence was not more than 50%.

 What to do after a motorcycle crash

-If you are involved in a motorcycle crash, you may be too seriously injured to immediately think about your legal rights.
+If you are involved in a motorcycle crash, you may be too seriously injured to think about your legal rights immediately.
 You should remain at the scene and not move if you are injured.
 Wait for emergency help.
 As soon as you possibly can, do the following or ask a loved one to assist you:

 - File a police report and make sure you obtain a copy.

-- Do not discuss the accident and do not admit fault to anyone.
-Do not give a statement to any insurance company or accept an offer of payment from an insurance company until you have spoken to a motorcycle lawyer.
+- Do not discuss the accident, and do not admit fault to anyone.
+Do not give a statement to any insurance company or accept an offer of payment from an insurance company until you have spoken to a motorcycle accident lawyer.

 After a devastating motorcycle crash, families experience a variety of emotions.
-If there has been loss of life, family members are usually focusing on their grief.
+If there has been a loss of life, family members are usually focused on their grief.
 There may be financial struggles, but they are temporarily pushed aside.
-A motorcycle injury attorney is in a unique position to help.
-When you are least able to deal with insurance companies, the attorney can do it for you.
+A motorcycle injury lawyer is in a unique position to help.
+When you are least able to deal with insurance companies, the lawyer can do it for you.

-- The motorcycle accident attorney can talk with witnesses who may have seen the accident and talk with police to obtain a copy of what they reported at the scene.
-Slater & Zurz LLP attorneys are dedicated to aggressively protect your rights and pursue the compensation you deserve.
+- The motorcycle accident lawyer can talk with witnesses who may have seen the accident and talk with the police to obtain a copy of what they reported at the scene.
+Slater & Zurz attorneys are dedicated to aggressively protecting your rights and pursuing the compensation you deserve.

-- At Slater & Zurz LLP, our Ohio motorcycle injury attorneys have handled thousands of personal injury cases during more than 40 years in practice.
+- At Slater & Zurz, our Ohio motorcycle injury lawyers have handled thousands of personal injury cases during more than 40 years in practice.
 They know what to do and when to do it.

-- Slater & Zurz LLP attorneys will help you decide if you should seek a resolution through negotiations with an insurance company or other parties responsible, or if you want to take the matter to court and litigate.
+- Slater & Zurz motorcycle lawyers will help you decide if you should seek a resolution through negotiations with an insurance company or other parties responsible or if you want to take the matter to court and litigate.

-- As part of their representation, our attorneys work with medical professionals and accident re-constructionists, if necessary, to provide you the best possible resources.
+- As part of their representation, our motorcycle injury lawyers work with medical professionals and accident reconstructionists, if necessary, to provide you with the best possible resources.

 - If someone else is responsible for a motorcycle accident that resulted in the wrongful death of your loved one, that party could be liable for costs associated with the accident, including medical costs and lost wages.
 In some cases, there could be punitive damages awarded to the loved ones of the deceased if the individual found responsible for the crash was found to be reckless or highly negligent in their conduct.

-Where to find Slater & Zurz LLP Motorcycle Attorneys
+Where to find a Slater & Zurz Ohio Motorcycle Lawyer Near you

-Motorcycles can be lots of fun but being involved in an accident while driving or riding one is not an enjoyable experience.
+Motorcycles can be lots of fun, but being involved in an accident while driving or riding one is not an enjoyable experience.
 Attorneys for motorcycle accidents are here to help make things less stressful and to answer any questions you may have about any legal action you may take.
-Slater & Zurz LLP has conveniently-located offices in Akron, Columbus, Cleveland, Canton, Cincinnati, Ohio.
 Arrangements can be made to meet with a Slater & Zurz personal injury attorney in other locations throughout Ohio if that is more accommodating.